Top 10 Places to Visit in Cusco Peru

 Address: Kiskapata, Cusco.

-4. Pass by the Hatun Rumiyoc Street
+4|Go by the Hatun Rumiyoc Street

 This narrow street connects Plaza de Armas with one of the entrances to the San Blas neighborhood.
-It is by far the most touristic street in Cusco since it gathers a lot of artisan shops and a beautiful colonial-inca scenery.
+It is by far the most tourist street in Cusco since it gathers a lot of artisan shops and a beautiful colonial-inca scenery.

 While talking about the Inca Palaces, many people may think of Sacsayhuaman, Tambomachay, and other archeological sites around Cusco.
 However, what they didn’t know was that they were walking among them since Cusco is not only composed of colonial architecture and stones stolen from the sacred places of the Incas.